ikem-krueger/highlight-pointer/README.md

 ### Building

-Just build the `highlight-pointer` binary using
+Just build the `highlight-pointer` binary using:

 ```
 make